Event-Triggered Stabilization of Nonlinear Systems with Time-Varying Sensing and Actuation Delay: Simulations

-(ii) \emph{Semi-closed-loop}: One can add a feedback path from the $x$-subsystem to the $(p, p_{tk})$ subsystem by computing $p$ directly from~\eqref{eq:p} at every integration time step of~$x$.
-This requires a numerical integration of $f(p(s), u(s))$ over the ``history'' of $(p, u)$ from $\phi(\tau_{\bar \ell})$ to $t$.
-This method is more computationally intensive but improves the numerical robustness.
+(ii) \emph{Semi-closed-loop}: One can add a feedback path from the $x$-subsystem to the $(p, p_{tk})$ subsystem by computing $p$ directly from~\eqref{eq:p-psi} \new{every time a new state value arrives (i.e., at every $\psi^{-1}(\tau_\ell)$).} This requires a numerical integration of $f(p(s), u(s))$ over the ``history'' of $(p, u)$ from $\phi(\tau_{\bar \ell})$ to $t$.
+This method is more computationally expensive but improves the numerical robustness.
 However, since we are still integrating over the history of $p$, any mismatch in the prediction takes more time to die out, which may not be tolerable for an unstable system.

-(iii) \emph{Closed-loop}: To further increase robustness, one can solve~\eqref{eq:p-dot} at every step of the integration of~\eqref{eq:x-dot} from $\phi(\tau_{\bar \ell})$ to $t$ with ``initial" condition $p(\phi(\tau_{\bar \ell})) = x(\tau_{\bar \ell})$.
-This method is the most computationally intensive of the three, but does not propagate prediction mismatch and is quite robust to numerical errors.
-We use this method in Examples~\ref{ex:1} and~\ref{ex:2}. \oprocend \end{remark} }
+(iii) \emph{Closed-loop}: To further increase robustness, one can solve the differential form in~\eqref{eq:p-dot} rather than the integral form in~\eqref{eq:p-psi} \new{every time a new state value arrives (i.e., at every $\psi^{-1}(\tau_\ell)$)} from $\phi(\tau_{\bar \ell})$ to $t$ with ``initial'' condition $p(\phi(\tau_{\bar \ell})) = x(\tau_{\bar \ell})$. \new{This method is as computationally expensive as (ii) but is considerably more robust.
+This is therefore the recommended method for the numerical implementation of the proposed predictor-based controller and used below} in Examples~\ref{ex:1} and~\ref{ex:2}. \oprocend \end{remark}

-\begin{example}\longthmtitle{Compliant Nonlinear System} Consider the 2-dimensional system given by
+\begin{example}\longthmtitle{Compliant Nonlinear System} {\rm Consider the 2-dimensional system given by